aio-libs/aiohttp/docs/server.rst

 -------------------

 Currently aiohttp does not provide automatic parsing of incoming GET params.
-However aiohttp does provide a nice MulitiDict wrapper for already parsed params.
+However aiohttp does provide a nice :class:`MulitiDict` wrapper for already parsed params.

  .. code-block:: python